How do colours affect your look?

 WARM

-Primary (4 Season) Seasonal Colour Analysis
+Primary (4 Season) Seasonal Color Analysis

-Primary Seasonal Colour Analysis represents 4 colour categories which are named after seasons:
+Primary Seasonal Color Analysis represents 4 color categories which are named after seasons: Winter, Spring, Summer and Autumn.
+This analysis focuses on two dimensions:

 1.Temperature /Undertone : WARM-yellow based or COOL-blue based

-2.Value/Contrast : DARK/DEEP or LIGHT
+2.Value/Contrast : DARK/DEEP, MEDIUM or LIGHT

-Your overall natural colouring (DARK or LIGHT)
+Your overall natural coloring (DARK or LIGHT)

-Cool Eye Colours : Blue, grey, hazel, light brown
+Cool Eye Colours

 Neutral Skin Tones : peachy pink and red undertones